 - pinch of whole black peppercorns

-- Allow to sit in refrigerator for 24 hours.
-After 24 hours, flip upside down.
-The following day, turn right-side-up.
+- Allow the jar to sit in the refrigerator for 24 hours.
+After 24 hours, flip upside down. the next day, turn right-side up.
 Repeat flipping daily for 10 days.

 - Open the jar and enjoy the pickles, or keep them in the refrigerator for up to 2 months.

 - Use small, firm pickling cucumbers for the crunchiest pickle.